-Treasury shares (own equity instruments held by the Group) are accounted for as a reduction of equity at acquisition cost and are not subsequently remeasured.
-When shares are sold out of treasury shares, the resulting profit or loss is recognised in the capital reserves, net of tax.
+Treasury shares (own equity instruments held by the Investis Group) are accounted for as a reduction of equity at acquisition cost and are not subsequently remeasured.
+When shares are used or sold out of treasury shares, the resulting profit or loss is recognised in the capital reserves, net of tax.

-Share-based compensation to members of the Board of Directors and the Executive Board are stated at fair value and recognised in personnel expenses in the period in which the service is performed.
-Share-based compensation is disclosed in chapters 4.2 (for the Board of Directors) and chapter 4.3.3 (for the Executive Board) of the Compensation Report.
+Share-based compensation is stated at fair value and recognised in personnel expenses in the period in which the service is performed.
+Detailed information on share-based compensation to members of the Board of Directors and the Executive Board is disclosed in chapters 4.2 (for the Board of Directors) and chapter 4.3.3 (for the Executive Board) of the Compensation Report.

 This item includes interest income and expenses, exchange rate differences, gains and losses on securities and other financial income and expenses.